brianokeefe/starch/README.md

   * The only SASS file that will be compiled is `app/assets/stylesheets/main.scss`.
 This file should be used to import the rest of your SASS.
+* Images in `app/assets/images/` with `.png`, `.jpg`, or `.gif` extensions will be optimized and copied 1:1 into the destination directory.
-* Images, fonts, and any other static assets should live in `images`, `fonts`, and `files` (all in `app/assets`), respectively.
+* Fonts, and any other static assets should live in `fonts` and `files` (located in `app/assets`), respectively.
 These files will be copied 1:1 without any additional processing.

 When your site is staged or built, the `assets` directory will be placed in the root of the destination directory, alongside the rendered contents of the